RupeshGB/Machine-Learning-Models/README.md

 A simple machine learning project that fits a linear regression model to a dataset and visualizes the results.
 It plots the data points, the best-fit line, and highlights the model’s performance using metrics like Mean Squared Error (MSE) and R² score.
 Built with Python using libraries like scikit-learn, matplotlib, and numpy.

-These models can be used to solve common real-world problems, such as:
+**These models can be used to solve common real-world problems**

-Predicting Prices → Estimate house prices, rent, sales, or other costs.
+- Predicting Prices → Estimate house prices, rent, sales, or other costs.
 - Making Decisions → Identify potential fraud, customer churn, or loan risks.
 - Sorting Information → Automatically organize emails, customer requests, or documents.
 - Finding Patterns → Discover important trends in large amounts of data.